 Interested in Exercise Physiology?
 Read This!

-The idea of working as an Exercise Physiologist (EP) after getting a bachelor’s in Exercise Science is appealing to many students interested in health care.
+The idea of working as a Clinical Exercise Physiologist after getting a bachelor’s in Exercise Science is appealing to many students interested in health care.
 While interning or working as an Exercise Physiologist is an amazing and valuable experience – it’s important to make a highly-informed decision before deciding to make it a long-term career.
 Much like the Exercise Science degree, being an Exercise Physiologist – for some, may be a “stepping stone” prior to pursuing a pre-health professional program.

 Another thing to take into consideration is the fact that some of the work EP’s do crosses over into the realm of physical/occupational therapy, however, even with a master’s degree they usually get paid considerably less compared to Physical and Occupational Therapists – and less than PT and OT assistants in many cases as well.
 Unless you have your heart set on becoming an EP, you may want to look into PT or OT school if you’re interested in a clinical career related to movement science.

-Here is the average salary and salary range for Exercise Physiologists by degree level referenced from Exercise Physiologists in the United States: A 2012 National Survey.
+Though quite outdated, here is the average salary and salary range for Exercise Physiologists by degree level referenced from Exercise Physiologists in the United States: A 2012 National Survey.

 - Exercise Physiologist w/ Bachelor’s degree: $40,000 ($25,000 – just under $60,000)